-Given the uncertainty inherent in change in control transactions, the Compensation Committee believes that it is in the best interests of our stockholders for management to have the opportunity to earn additional compensation upon the successful completion of a change in control transaction.
-With the added security that comes with change in control arrangements, management may be less inclined to resist change in control transactions that are in the best interests of our stockholders.
+Given the uncertainty inherent in change in control transactions, the Compensation Committee believes that it is in the best interests of our stockholders for management to remain neutral as to whether there is a change in control transaction, through the use of severance.
+Management may be less inclined to resist change in control transactions that are in the best interests of our stockholders when they have the added security that comes with change in control arrangements.
 Additionally, the Compensation Committee believes that our post-termination compensation and related arrangements with our NEOs are aligned with existing market practices.
-The severance benefits for each NEO (other than Mr. Shin) under the applicable Executive Severance Agreement are predicated upon the NEO being terminated without Cause.
-These benefits are also available to Mr. Rutten in the event that he resigns for Good Reason, and to our U.S.-based NEOs under similar circumstances in the event of a Change in Control.
-For those NEOs, our change in control provisions also do not include excise tax gross-ups, and our severance benefits are subject to the NEO signing a general release and waiver and complying with certain restrictive covenants.
-For Mr. Shin, the Shin Agreement includes a financial penalty in the event that he becomes employed by a competitor of the Company.
-For all other NEOs, the restrictive covenants include non-solicitation and (except for Mr. Haghighi, who resides in California) non-competition obligations for 12 months following a separation from service and certain non-disparagement, confidentiality, and intellectual property assignment obligations for an indefinite period.
+The severance benefits for each NEO under the applicable Executive Severance Agreement are predicated upon the NEO being terminated without Cause (i.e., "double trigger").
+These benefits are also available to Mr. Rutten in the event that he resigns for Good Reason, and to our other NEOs under similar circumstances in the event of a Change in Control.
+For those NEOs, our change in control provisions do not include excise tax gross-ups, and our severance benefits are subject to the NEO signing a general release and waiver and complying with certain restrictive covenants.
+For all NEOs, the restrictive covenants include non-solicitation and (except for Mr. Haghighi, who resides in California) non-competition obligations for 12 months following a separation from service and certain non-disparagement, confidentiality, and intellectual property assignment obligations for an indefinite period.
 We believe that the restrictive covenants we have with our NEOs serve the best interests of the Company and its stockholders.